• Skip to primary navigation

 This quantity of dough is enough for a 9 in - 22 cm D / 1 in - 2.8 cm H baking pan with removable bottom.

-1. Butter and flour the baking pan
+1. Butter and flour the bottom of the pan and its sides

 3. Once the pastry is large enough, lay it on the baking pan